 But here’s a much harder question: Just what in the world should you buy your dad this Father’s Day?

-It’s always confoundingly difficult to come up with genuinely good Father’s Day gift ideas.
+It’s always difficult to come up with genuinely good Father’s Day gift ideas.
 Why?
-As consumer psychologist Kit Yarrow put it, most dads are “still better givers than takers,” and the idea of pampering or splurging on them can make dads feel awkward and uncomfortable.
+As consumer psychologist Kit Yarrow put it, most dads are “still better givers than takers,” and the idea of pampering or splurging on them is prone to making many dads feel awkward and uncomfortable.

 These binoculars are from a top brand (Bushnell), and they’re the perfect size to bring on any hike or camping adventure.
 As a bonus, they’re totally waterproof and won’t fog up.
 Nearly 80% of Amazon reviewers give them a five-star rating too.